November 2nd, 2022 | Sterling

-We were proud to showcase all the ways in which we put people first in our background screening and identity verification services.
+We were proud to showcase all the ways in which we put people first in our criminal background checks and identity verification services.
 We shared product demos, offered the opportunity for booth visitors to capture their authentic selves with a free professional headshot, and challenged attendees to a myth-busters game on identity verification and integrations.

 Taylor Liggett, General Manager of Sterling Identity, and Mark Lockwood, General Manager of Commercial Sector, ID.me, hosted a session where they took a provocative look into the future of hiring, digital identity wallets, portable career credentials, and pre-verified candidates.

 We asked our Sterling staff to share their top takeaways from the event and what trends and insights they heard from attendees.

 Anthony Gildone, Enterprise Executive, Retail and Franchise Verticals: HR Tech, another successful event for Sterling, was filled with amazing conversation and collaboration.
 Time-to-hire and conversion rate was still urgently top-of-mind for many Sterling booth visitors, but it was candidate identity and how technology could be leveraged to verify a candidate upfront, before screening, that seemed to be of new interest for this year’s conference-goers.

 Those who are struggling to work with old technology, workflow paradigms, and “validation” products are now also struggling to onboard top talent, while searching for ways to optimize spend amid accelerated time-to-hire and budget constraints.
 Losing talent to other industry players is still a huge challenge, particularly within retail, staffing, and franchise industries.